 There are two kinds of immunity: innate and adaptive.
 As the name implies, we are already born with innate immunity.
 It consists of a range of defenses: physical barriers like our skin, chemicals in our blood and also certain cells in the immune system.
 These processes are quick to activate but lack specificity; inflammation is one such process, where chemicals released by injured cells trigger a string of responses that causes redness, pain, and even fever.

-They do this by expressing the antigen (or part of it) on their membranes, allowing them to specifically target and inactivate the antigen.
-In general the difference between B and T cells is that B cells attack and inactivate an antigen directly, whereas T cells target host cells that have already been infected.
+Dendritic cells do this by expressing the antigen (or part of it) on their membranes, allowing lymphocytes to correctly identify the culprits.
+In general, the difference between B and T cells is that B cells attack and inactivate an antigen directly, whereas T cells target host cells that have already been infected.

-In reality there are a range of subgroups that work together to form the adaptive immune system; an important subgroup are the T helper cells, that are responsible for immunological ‘memory’.
-They are kept in the body for an extended period of time so that a returning antigen can be identified and destroyed much more quickly – cheaters are marked with a life-long house ban3,4.
+Dendritic cells, B cells and T cells work together to form the adaptive immune system.
+An important subgroup are the T helper cells, that are responsible for immunological ‘memory’.
+They are kept in the body for an extended period of time so that a returning antigen can be identified and destroyed quickly – cheaters are marked with a life-long house ban3,4.

 But Does The House Always Win?

-Herpesviridae are one such class of viruses that tend to infect a host for life by hiding out in the cells of the nervous system.
+Herpesviridae are a class of viruses that tend to infect a host for life, hiding out in the cells of the nervous system.
 By doing this, the immune system is unable to rid the body of the virus and proliferation can be re-activated in the future by stress or hormonal fluctuations5.
 These are known as latent infections and viruses from this family include the Epstein-Barr virus and the herpes simplex virus.

 One family of viruses that has gained notoriety for its ability to upset the balance of the immune system is the human immunodeficiency virus – HIV.
 An estimated 36.9 million people around the world are infected, with the resulting acquired immune deficiency syndrome (AIDS) claiming around one million lives per year6.

-Naturally, the number of immune system cells starts to drastically decrease, leading to compromised immunity.
-If left untreated, it typically results in full blown AIDS after 8-10 years.
+Naturally, this leads to a drop in immune cells, compromising immunity.
+If left untreated, it typically results in full-blown AIDS after 8-10 years.
 The immune system therefore doesn’t work the way it should and cannot protect the body against antigens; even the common cold can be a deadly threat 8.

-An extremely quick replication cycle and a high chance of genome recombination combined with the enzyme in charge – reverse transcriptase – being rather error prone, means there is constant mutation of HIV’s protein structure.
-This makes it nearly impossible for our body to develop an effective immune response against it.
+An extremely quick replication cycle and a high chance of genome recombination mean there is a high rate of mutation of HIV’s protein structure.
+This makes it extremely difficult to develop an effective treatment for it, let alone a vaccine.

 Our immune cells sometimes get too eager to take down threats and falsely recognize its fellow tissue cells as antigens.
-This results in autoimmune diseases, with symptoms and consequences that vary broadly.
-The root cause for this system failure has not been identified yet, but it’s thought to be connected to both genetic and external factors; certain interactions with antigens can also trigger an autoimmune response 9, 10.
+This results in autoimmune diseases, the root cause of which has not been identified yet.
+Thought to be connected to both genetic and external factors, interactions with antigens cannot be ruled out9, 10.

 What Doesn’t Kill You Makes You Stronger

 When an antigen is encountered, the process of developing adaptive immunity might take days or even weeks!
 Tuberculosis is one such example of a disease with a delayed immune response of up to 6 weeks12.
-This period of time allows for nasty symptoms to leave irreversible damage to the body or even overwhelm our immune system to the point of failure.
+This period of time allows for nasty symptoms to develop, damaging the body and overwhelming our immune system.

-Vaccination works by priming the body for high-risk antigens so that if and when we are infected, we are granted ‘immunity’ by having our immune system’s response time reduced.
-They may contain antibodies (passive immunity) – usually produced by B cells – that target the pathogen directly, destroying it.
-Vaccines can also take the form of a small amount of a dead or inactivated antigen presented to our lymphocytes, so that they induce ‘memory’ the same way an actual antigen might (active immunity).
+Vaccination works by priming the body for high-risk antigens so that when we are infected, our immune system’s response time is reduced.
+They may contain antibodies (passive immunity) that target the pathogen directly, destroying it.
+Vaccines can also take the form of a small amount of a dead or inactivated antigen presented to our lymphocytes so that they induce ‘memory’ the same way an actual antigen might (active immunity).

 Vaccines have always been a hot topic in society, as well as the cause for controversy in the news and on social media.
-There is overwhelming evidence that vaccines have helped to drive certain diseases to the point of extinction – diseases that no doubt would have affect the lives of millions of people.
-One outstanding case study on the efficacy of vaccines is that of smallpox, that went from 50 million new infections every year to 0 in the span of 50 years (1948-1996), effectively eradicating the disease12,13.
+There is overwhelming evidence that vaccines have helped to eradicate certain diseases – diseases that no doubt would have affected the lives of millions of people.
+An outstanding example of the efficacy of vaccines can be seen in the smallpox virus.
+Smallpox went from infecting 50 million people every year to 0 in the span of 50 years (1948-1996), effectively eradicating the disease12,13.

 So make sure you’re vaccinated!
 It’s the least you could do to help out your immune system that’s already fighting millions of pathogens on a daily basis.